-Picture this: You allocate marketing funds to a partner to run a booth at a trade show.
-The event goes well; your partner markets your product on your behalf and generates several high-quality leads.
-You gain brand recognition from the marketing materials displayed at the booth and your partner leaves feeling more secure in your partnership.
+Picture this: You allocate marketing development funds to a partner to run a booth at a trade show.
+The event goes well; your partner markets your product on your behalf and generates several high-quality leads, you gain brand recognition, meet your marketing goals, prove the value of your indirect sales channel, and your partner leaves feeling more secure in your partnership.
 But before you’re able to pop the champagne in celebration, you get an email from your legal team.
-It turns out that the funds you used weren’t properly labeled and now you could be in some hot water.
+It turns out the fund management was sloppy; the funds you used weren’t properly labeled and now you could be in some legal hot water.

 No one wants to find themselves in such a predicament, and promotional allowance program restrictions can make launching an MDF and/or Co-Op program feel extra risky.
-But while a laissez-faire attitude towards the regulatory laws can quickly turn into a legal issue, avoiding the endeavor altogether creates a business risk of its own.
-MDF and Co-Op programs help companies promote their products or services and increase sales by sharing marketing costs with their resellers or partners.
-In a market where consumers increasingly rely on recommendations, companies can use partner relationships to expand their reach, increase brand awareness, and bring in higher-value, partner-influenced leads.
+But while a laissez-faire attitude towards the laws regulating them can quickly turn into a legal predicament, avoiding the endeavor altogether creates a business risk of its own.
+MDF and Co-Op programs help companies promote their products or services and increase sales by sharing channel marketing costs with their resellers or channel partners.
+In a market where consumers increasingly rely on recommendations, companies can use partner engagement to expand their reach, increase brand awareness and brand visibility, and create high value partner programs with strong lead generation.
 Therefore, opting out of such programs can result in your company losing out on an otherwise helpful edge over competitors.

 There’s a middle ground between putting yourself at legal risk and refraining from promotional allowance programs altogether, and we’re here to help you find it.
 In this post we will cover: